rocky-linux/documentation/docs/books/lxd_server/07-configurations.md

 As stated earlier, use configuration options sparingly, unless you have got a container that wants to use way more than its share of resources.
 LXD, for the most part, will manage the environment well on its own.

-There are many more options that might be of interest to some people.
+Many more options exist that might be of interest to some people.
 Doing your own research will help you to find out if any of those are of value in your environment.